stevebillings/loiterbot/README.md

-# Loiter bot
+# LoiterBot

-Software for a ROS2-based robot that seeks and approaches the obstacle it sees, and then wanders around nearby (not too far from it, but not too close either).
+Software for a ROS2-based robot that seeks and approaches the first obstacle it sees, and then wanders around nearby (not too far from it, but not too close either).

 ## Objective